mgblackwater/stevekinney.net/content/writing/obsidian-callout-svelte.md

 };
 ```

 In addition to make a whole bunch of stories, I went ahead and move some of the default arguments to the `meta` for the component.
-Alright, now we need to get to the icons.
+Now we need to get to the icons.

 ## Getting the Icon for the Callout Variation